Blurrito/S3-Portfolio/Group/README.md

 ![Task list](https://i.imgur.com/IrfNU3H.png)

 At the end of each sprint, we would have a sprint review with the stakeholder in which we would present our progress and receive feedback.
 After this, we would have a retrospective in which we filtered through all feedback, decide what we would do with it and update our planning accordingly.
 We would also use this moment to discuss our teamwork, what went well and what we could do differently during the next sprint.

+### What do I think of Agile?
+As someone who has used the waterfall method in past educational projects, the modularity and ease at which Agile can be applied to a software development makes for a very pleasant change of phase.
+The lack of most roles introduces a sense of equality which is unrivaled, and allows for team members to be selected based on their skills instead, which I am a very big fan of.
+On top of this, the continuous communication between team members does not only improve the workflow (by knowing everyone's progress, roadblocks and uncertainties), but in my experience also helps tremendously with building up connections with the team members.

+While we certainly did not fully adhere to the Agile principles during our project (the lack of a concrete Definition of Done for the majority of the project for example), this did not impact my opinion of it in a negative way.
+I very much liked working using SCRUM as a base, and, when the time presents itself, would like to use it again in a different environment while attempting to rectify the mistakes made during this project.

 ## Cultural differences and ethics
 The goal of this learning outcome is to get an understanding of ethics and cultural differences, as well as their position and value in a software engineering environment.